What happens when a student becomes habitually truant from school?

 Does an absence intervention plan carry over from one school year to the next school year?

-If a student becomes habitually truant within 21 school days prior to the last day of instruction of a school year, the school district or school may assign one school official to work with the child's parent, guardian, custodian, guardian ad litem or temporary custodian to develop an absence intervention plan during the summer.
-If the school district or school selects this method, the district and student must implement the plan no later than seven calendar days prior to the first day of instruction of the next school year.
-Alternatively, the school district or school may reconvene the absence intervention process on the first day of instruction of the next school year.
+If a student becomes habitually truant within 21 school days of the last day of instruction in a school year, Ohio law allows the school or district to assign one school official to work with the child's parent, guardian, custodian, guardian ad litem, or temporary custodian to develop an absence intervention plan during the summer.
+If the school or district selects this method, the school or district and student must implement the plan no later than seven calendar days prior to the first day of instruction of the next school year.
+Alternatively, the school or district may reconvene the absence intervention process on the first day of instruction of the next school year.

-In ORC 3321.16(B)(3), in regard to students not successfully implementing their absence intervention plans, if the 61st calendar day after the implementation of the absence intervention plan falls on a day during the summer months, at the school district’s discretion, the absence intervention team or the attendance officer may extend the implementation of the plan and delay the filing of the complaint for an additional 30 days from the first day of instruction of the next school year.
+If the 61st calendar day after the implementation of the absence intervention plan falls on a day during the summer months, the absence intervention team or the attendance officer may extend the implementation of the plan and delay the filing of the complaint for an additional 30 days from the first day of instruction of the next school year.

 Back to Top